ofelipescherer/algorithm-memory-paging/README.md

 - The project is [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 - You can fork and use as you want
-- I would appreciate if you put my name and the link to this repository if you use the project
+- I would appreciate if you put my name and the link to this repository